Table of Contents

 1. Choose a Format

-According to The Plant Engineering 2016 Maintenance Study, the top three methods for organizing maintenance systems are CMMS (62 percent), in-house spreadsheets/schedules (52 percent), and paper records (39 percent).
+According to the Plant Engineering 2016 Maintenance Study, the top three methods for organizing maintenance systems are CMMS (62 percent), in-house spreadsheets/schedules (52 percent), and paper records (39 percent).
 No matter which method you are relying on, the thought process is the same.

 Your preventative maintenance workflow should answer questions like: